JuliaPOMDP/POMDPSolve.jl/README.md

 # POMDP-Solve

-This is a Julia wrapper for the POMDP-Solve program, orginally developed at Brown University. his package uses the code available from the [pomdp-solve github page](https://github.com/cmansley/pomdp-solve).
+This is a Julia wrapper for the POMDP-Solve program, orginally developed at Brown University.
+This package uses the code available from the [pomdp-solve github page](https://github.com/cmansley/pomdp-solve).

 The pomdp-solve program solves partially observable Markov decision processes (POMDPs), taking a model specifical and outputting a value